AI Shows Promise for Mapping Disease Progression

 As part of this project, lead LLM engineer Rafael Zamora-Resendiz and Berkeley Lab PI for the MVP-CHAMPION project Silvia Crivelli are developing a pair of LLMs pretrained from scratch on VA biomedical data.
 They plan to apply their LLMs to a number of projects aimed to improve health outcomes such as obstructive sleep apnea (OSA), lung cancer, and suicide and overdose.

 To help organize and interpret the massive, messy dataset, the team has researched natural language processing (NLP) techniques that can help glean key information from “unstructured” data such as doctors’ notes and discharge summaries.
-These tools have great potential, but understanding these tools and how they work, and how they translate to meaningful clinical applications is an essential step before they can be applied usefully at scale.
+These tools have great potential, but understanding how they work and how they translate to meaningful clinical applications is an essential step before they can be applied usefully at scale.

 Science Breakdown

-To improve compute performance, one of the researchers’ tasks was to improve data parallelism in preparation for use on Perlmutter’s GPUs, thereby speeding up the LLMs’ ability to break down narratives from clinical text pertaining to 145,915 patients—about three GB.
+To improve compute performance, one of the researchers’ tasks was to improve data parallelism in preparation for use on Perlmutter’s GPUs, thereby speeding up the LLMs’ ability to break down narratives from clinical text pertaining to 145,915 patients, about 3 GB.

 Perlmutter’s GPUs allowed the team to run a bench of open-source biomedical/clinical LLMs, including the University of Florida’s GatorTron, the Massachusetts Institute of Technology’s BioGPT, and Oak Ridge Leadership Computing Facility’s Forge, and to develop assessments that can be applied to other biomedical LLMs.
 In the future, they hope to use Perlmutter to assess larger commercial LLMs that are being fine-tuned for medical problems, like Meta’s Llama-3.